diogodutra/flight-delay-prediction/README.md

 Both departure and weather data will be merged into one single table considering the nearest date and time.
 Such table will be the sample input to the pipeline.

-### Solution Statement
+### Solution Statement - Supervised learning regression
-_Supervised learning regression_

 The predictive algorithm shall be a supervised learning regression in order to estimate the flight delay in minutes.

 Different options of regression algorithms will be considered by applicability and compared by accuracy.
 The chosen one will be further polished for even better accuracy.

-### Benchmark Model
+### Benchmark Model - Better than naive
-_Better than naive_

 The obtained predictive model should ideally be more accurate than the "naive guess", where "naive guess" means estimating null delay for every flight.
 For comparison, the same evaluation metrics will be considered for both the predictive model and the "naive guess".

-### Evaluation Metrics
+### Evaluation Metrics - Sum of errors
-_Sum of errors_

 The considered metrics are:
 - Sum of MSE (mean squared error)
 - Sum of absolute errors

 Additionally, there shall be a linear plot of percent of successfull flight delay estimatives (y axis) by threshold of error tolerance (x axis) comparing both the predictive model and the "naive guess".
 This plot will be a support for extra insights.

 ## Project Design

-### Structure
 The pipeline will be divided in 4 different files.
-The first file will be used to download the data from the sources whenever it is possible.
-The more files can be downloaded by algorithm the better for replicability.
-Should some data not be possible to download by algorithm then it should be available in the repository for public offline access.

-The second file will be used to prepare the downloaded data as an usefull input table.
-It means that the missed data will be treated and both weather and departure tables will be the merged.
-All columns will also be derived (ie: delay in minutes), removed or changed in order to prepare for later use for plot, model fit and analysis.

-The third file will be used to explore the data with different plots for insights.
-The insights will hopefully be which features are the more relevants, which algorithms are the better candidates for predictive model and which difficulties are expected to be ahead.

-The fourth file will be used to split the samples into train and test data, to train the candidate models, to select which model is the final one, to fine tune it and finally to evaluate its performance over the benchmark.

 ### 1st File - Download
-The data will be downloaded directly from the source as CSV files.
-The source of the departure files are CSV separated by months and are directly accessible by url.
-For this reason, the algorithm will dowload all of them separatedly and then append them as illustrated below.
+The departure data will be downloaded directly from the source as CSV files for replicability.
+The source are CSV files separated by months and are directly accessible by url.
+For this reason, the algorithm will dowload all of them separatedly and then append as illustrated below.

 ![](http://www.digdb.com/excel_add_ins/combine_append_tables_sheets_files/1.gif)